I can't let my chickens free range. Can you? Here's how I keep them happy and entertained while keeping them safe from predators.

 In the chicken run

 To keep my hens entertained I piled some large rocks in their run where bugs could hide.
-Finally, my hens can enjoy searching for the bugs as well as playing King of the Hill on top of the rocks.
+My chickens are happy searching for bugs as well as playing King of the Hill on top of the rocks.

 I moved a fallen tree branch into the run that they can perch on, and they've been pecking at bugs in the bark of the branch.